ronangr1/magento2-ringado/README.md

 ```
 bin/magento setup:upgrade
 ```

+Go to `Store > Configuration > Ronangr1 > Ringado`.

+Add your Operator ID - [Sign up](https://ringado.com/signup) if you're not registered.

+Enable the module.

 **If you are in production mode, do not forget to recompile and redeploy the static resources.**